WHO backs malaria vaccine rollout for Africa's children in major breakthrough

 "This is a vaccine developed in Africa by African scientists and we're very proud," said WHO director-general Tedros Adhanom Ghebreyesus.

-"Using this vaccine in addition to existing tools to prevent malaria could save tens of thousands of young lives each year," he added, referring to anti-malaria measures like bed nets and spraying.
+"Using this vaccine in addition to existing tools to prevent malaria could save tens of thousands of young lives each year," he added, referring to anti-malaria measures like bed nets and spraying to kill mosquitoes that transmit the disease.

+One of the ingredients in the Mosquirix vaccine is sourced from a rare evergreen native to Chile called a Quillay tree.
+Reuters reported on Wednesday that the long-term supply of these trees is in question.

 The vaccine's effectiveness at preventing severe cases of malaria in children is only around 30 per cent, but it is the only approved vaccine.
 The European Union's drugs regulator approved it in 2015, saying its benefits outweighed the risks.

-Another vaccine against malaria, developed by scientists at Britain's University of Oxford and called R21/Matrix-M, showed up to 77 per cent efficacy in a year-long study involving 450 children in Burkina Faso, researchers said in April, but it is still in the trial stages.
+Another vaccine against malaria called R21/Matrix-M that was developed by scientists at Britain's University of Oxford showed up to 77 per cent efficacy in a year-long study involving 450 children in Burkina Faso, researchers said in April.
+It is still in the trial stages.

-"This long-awaited landmark decision can reinvigorate the fight against malaria in the region at a time when progress on malaria control has stalled," Thomas Breuer, Chief Global Health Officer, said in a statement.
+"This long-awaited landmark decision can reinvigorate the fight against malaria in the region at a time when progress on malaria control has stalled," Thomas Breuer, GSK's chief global health officer, said in a statement.

 GSK shares held steady in New York following the announcement, which came after the close of trading in its London-listed shares.